jordimassaguerpla/gems-status/README.md

 A part from that, there are two other main classes, that are:

 GemsCompositeCommand
-ViewResults
+TextView

-GemsCompositeCommand is the class that will run all the commands (GemsCommands and GemsCheckers) that are specified in the configuration file, and then, with the results of them it will call the ViewResults methods in order to create the final report.
+GemsCompositeCommand is the class that will run all the commands (GemsCommands and GemsCheckers) that are specified in the configuration file, and then, with the results of them it will call the TextView methods in order to create the final report.

-ViewResults contains the implementation for printing the report.
+TextView contains the implementation for printing the report.

-I know the report is not very nice and that the ViewResults class looks a little messy.
-Feel free to send me a pull request with a better/nicer implemenation :) .
+Feel free to send me a pull request!

 jordi massaguer pla - jmassaguerpla@suse.de